-Set amid the beauty of an ancient Japanese floral garden, the story weaved myth and legends of the East with a tale of evil enchantment and family secrets.
+The tale, set amid the beauty of an ancient Japanese floral garden, weaved myth and legends of the East with a tale of evil enchantment and family secrets.
 Could the Emperor’s daughter complete her quest, break the evil Tengu’s spell and be reunited with her family?
 It seemed all was lost, until good finally triumphed in a spectacular dragon fight finale.
 Guy, as always, found himself caught up in events, coming once again to a flaming end as the firework show began.

 Around 2000 people attended the show, enjoying the dry and starry conditions after a weekend of Bonfire night washouts!
 With vibrant costumes of kimonos, dragons and warriors, featured against the backdrop of beautiful flowers and plants in a traditional Japanese garden, many visitors commented that the 2012 Fireshow was the most visually stunning they had seen.

-Marshalling – Tony Clark & everyone in the crew
+Marshalling – Tony Clark and everyone in the crew

 Catering – Okehampton Lions Club

 Car Parking/Buses – Okehampton Round Table, Reddaways Removals, Wain Homes, Devon County Council, Carmel Coaches